pjn51/brainweb-2/Literature & Reference/Russia - From Revolution to Counter-Revolution (1997).md

 ## The question of the class nature of Russia
 [[Alan Woods]] says that this question occupied the minds of Marxists for a whole generation.
 He says that the precise course of events were impossible to predict, although [[Ted Grant]] did predict, in 1972, that the USSR would collapse, he failed to see that it was [[capitalism]] that would replace it.
 Woods says that Grant put too much faith in the notion that the traditions of the [[Bolsheviks]] would remain breathing, and that the Communist Party could be overthrown by the working class.
 Cutting him some slack, Woods says that the situation hadn't been played out, and that this was certainly a possibility when Grant wrote the book.

-Woods traces the line of thought developed by [[People & Organizations/Trotsky]] during the 20s and 30s, as he analyzed the beginnings of Stalinism.
+Woods traces the line of thought developed by [[Trotsky]] during the 20s and 30s, as he analyzed the beginnings of Stalinism.
 He also notes that the victory, first of Stalinism over Bolshevism, and then of capitalist restoration, was not guaranteed, and only developed due to the interplay of subjective and objective factors over a whole historic period.

 ## What the book contains
 Woods says that the first part of the book contains a defense of the October Revolution, and a critique of the theory of state capitalism.
 He explains that there's no need to revise Grant's deep belief that the restoration of capitalism could be reversed, even after the crisis of 1998, and he points to bourgeois analysts who were worried about just that.